netdata/netdata/docs/netdata-security.md

 Even if Netdata plugins connect to your database server, or read your application log file to collect raw data, the product of this data collection process is always a number of **chart metadata and metric values** (summarized data for dashboard visualization).
 All Netdata plugins (internal to the Netdata daemon, and external ones written in any computer language), convert raw data collected into metrics, and only these metrics are stored in Netdata databases, sent to upstream Netdata servers, or archived to external time-series databases.

-> The **raw data** collected by Netdata, do not leave the host they are collected. **The only data Netdata exposes are chart metadata and metric values.**
+> The **raw data** collected by Netdata, does not leave the host when collected. **The only data Netdata exposes are chart metadata and metric values.**

 This means that Netdata can safely be used in environments that require the highest level of data isolation (like PCI Level 1).